jakewvincent/jakewvincent.github.io/discourse-sim.md

 ### To-Do Lists (Portner 2007)

-Incorporating Portner's (2007) To-Do List model extends our framework to track both commitments (things participants have committed themselves to *doing*) and imperatives (things participants have commanded another participant to do).
+Adapting Portner's (2007) To-Do List model for imperatives extends our framework to track both commissives (things participants have committed themselves to *doing*) and directives (things participants have commanded another participant to do).
 Note that this is completely distinct from DCs, which are epistemic (commitments about what is true).

 Each participant has a separate to-do list, to which items can be added in two ways: